What if the waiter at the steakhouse asks: “Would you rather have a T-bone steak or a porterhouse steak for the main course?”

 The distinctive T-bone is the lumbar vertebra or backbone.

 See the confusion here?
-If they both come from the same part of a cow and appear to be similar, what is the difference?
+Unlike when discussing a porterhouse vs a ribeye, they both come from the same part of a cow and appear to be similar, so what is the difference?

 We hope to clean up any confusion you may have in our following discussion of porterhouse vs T-bone steak.
 We will show you how to identify the differences, helping you to make the right choice between the two should you need or want to.

-The U.S. Department of Agriculture specifies T-bone and porterhouse characteristics based on the tenderloin thickness.
+As discussed in depth in our article, what is a porterhouse steak, The U.S. Department of Agriculture specifies T-bone and porterhouse characteristics based on the thickness of the tenderloin section.